vEnhance/1802/src/gcd.typ

 = Grad, curl, and div <sec-gcd>

-The goal of this section is to _define_ each individual red arrow in the poster.
+The goal of this chapter is to _define_ each individual red arrow in the poster.
 For each red arrow, we'll show you

 - How to compute it, and
 - How to visualize it in an aquatic setting.

-There is no integration in this section, and so it's actually pretty straightforward.
+There is no integration in this chapter, and so it's actually pretty straightforward.

 #figure(
   table(